Frequently Asked Questions About the School of Community & Global Health

 We would love for you to pay us a visit.
 In order to arrange an individual visit to a class or receive more information about our programs, please contact Assistant Director of Admissions Paige Piontkowsky at firstname.lastname@example.org or 909-607-3240.

-Claremont Graduate University maintains accreditation through the Western Association of Schools and Colleges (WASC).
-The MPH Program is accredited by the Council on Education for Public Health (CEPH) and is a current member of the Association of Schools and Programs in Public Health (ASPPH).
+Claremont Graduate University maintains accreditation through the WASC Senior College and University Commission (WSCUC).
+The MPH and DrPH Programs are accredited through 2024 by the Council on Education for Public Health (CEPH) and is a current member of the Association of Schools and Programs in Public Health (ASPPH).